wp-plugins/postaffiliatepro/readme.txt

 == Frequently Asked Questions ==

+= Q: After update, all menus are gone and plugin is not working at all =
+A: In situation like this you should check your PapApi.class.php file in your PostAffiliatePro plugin directory.
+In most of the cases, this file was missing after update and that caused plugin malfunction.
+Without PapApi.class.php file plugin can not operate correctly and because of thet it disable its self to prevent damaging the main pages with error or warning messages etc.

 = What is Post Affiliate Pro? =

 Post Affiliate Pro is an award-winning affiliate tracking software designed to empower or establish in-house affiliate program.